th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/manual/configuration.md

 If there are any other line in the curly braces, please delete them.

 ## 5. [Intent Recognition](/pages/knowledge/intent-recognition)
 For the Intent Recognition you installed [Snips-NLU](/pages/knowledge/intent-recognition).
-It is installed as an extra server on your raspberry.
+It is installed as an extra server on your Raspberry Pi.
 This server starts automaticly, so here you just need to choose Hermes MQTT in the rhasspy settings.

 ## 6. [Text to Speech](/pages/knowledge/text-to-speech)